mttgll/ALE/README.md

     * ACT log files are usually found in `AppData\Roaming\Advanced Combat Tracker\FFXIVLogs`.

 4. Wait for the log file to be parsed.
-    * ACT log files can be very large, so this may take some time.
+    * ACT log files can be very large, so this may take some time, especially when done in bulk.

 5. Click OK on the confirmation window.